-It's important to point out, however, that while it is expected that you will attend class every day, we know that you will sometimes get sick or need to take care of a sick family member.
+It's important to point out, however, that while you need to attend class every day, we know that you will sometimes get sick or need to take care of a sick family member.
 There may be other emergency situations that arise that make it impossible for you to attend class.
 No one, including your instructor, wants you to attend class if you are truly ill.
 However, please keep the following rules in mind:

 - You have up to six (6) unexcused absences per course per semester.
 For midterm entry students, you have three (3). - Any absences over the above need an official note.
 An official note means that it was not written by you, was provided by a recognized office or business, and is directly related to your absence.
 For example, a note from a doctor for an appointment that took place on a weekend would NOT be an excused absence.
-Also note that scheduling an advising appointment at ECU during class time does NOT count as an excused absence. - If you are late three (3) times, that counts as one (1) unexcused absence (unless you can provide an official note). - If you have more than the number of unexcused absences listed above, you risk compromising your immigration status and may be asked to leave the program.
+Also note that scheduling an advising appointment at ECU during class time does NOT count as an excused absence. - If you are late three (3) times, that counts as one (1) unexcused absence (unless you can provide an official note). - If you have more than the number of unexcused absences listed above, your letter grade will go down as follows: - 7-8 (4-5 midterm) absences: Your final grade will be dropped one letter grade. - 9 absences (6 midterm): Your final grade will be dropped two letter grades. - 10+ absences (7+ midterm): You will fail the class.